CLSherrod/clsherrod.github.io/_pages/ref.md

 ---
 Any missing [let me know](/hello/).

-## Parenting With Love: How to Raise Emotionally Healthy Children
+## Parenting With Love: How to Raise Emotionally Healthy Children by Kent Sherrod
 [Parenting With Love: How to Raise Emotionally Healthy Children](https://amzn.to/45jUXSO)

 I wrote the foreword for my Dad's book on raising children.